storj/docs/app/learn/concepts/encryption-key/how-encryption-is-implemented/page.md

 docId: KEt1PX_a8sbmwGXI4IhT_
 redirects:
   - /dcs/concepts/encryption-key/how-encryption-is-implemented
+metadata:
+  title: Implementing Data Encryption in a Decentralized Network
+  description:
+    Details on how Storj implements strong, client-side encryption to protect data and metadata stored on its decentralized network.
+Discusses encryption algorithms, concepts, and a high-level view of path encryption.
 ---

 Strong encryption is essential when data is stored on a network of storage nodes operated by 3rd parties